-In this next stage programming example, we'll create a garage door opener controller.
-Hopefully, most readers are familiar with this application, and we can have fun, too!
+In this next stage programming example we will create a garage door opener controller.
+Hopefully most readers are familiar with this application, and we can have fun besides!

 The first step we must take is to describe how the door opener works.
-We will start by achieving the basic operation, waiting to add extra features later.
-Stage programs are very easy to modify.
+We will start by achieving the basic operation, waiting to add extra features later (stage programs are very easy to modify).